 According to Sappi, Gratkorn is one of the “largest and most advanced coated fine paper production lines in the world” that exports its products globally.
 The mill was upgraded in 2014 to improve its paper making processes with state-of-the-art engineering and scale, additionally addressing environmental impacts that saw a decrease in emissions and noise pollution.
 Importantly, the surplus of the energy production generated at the mill supplies North Graz with energy for heating.

 The Sappi mill is 70 hectares, and to walk the circumference of the area would take more than 1 ½ hours.
 The SUSFERT mill tour took us on a 3-4 km walk.

 One of the mill’s retired employees, Helmut Oswald (below), now volunteers as a tour guide at the mill.
 Sappi employs 1,200 people at Gratkorn, and as a major employer to many residents of Graz, the company has close links to the city.

-SUSFERT Consortium co-ordinator could not resist taking over the microphone for this photo opp.
+SUSFERT Project Manager could not resist taking over the microphone for this photo opp.

-Later that afternoon we have a picture perfect group in the Styrian wine-making region.
-The project partners visited a heuriger which is an informal sit-down in the vineyards where the owners serve regional produce.
+Later that afternoon we have a picture perfect group in the beautiful setting of the famous Styrian wine-making region.
+The project partners visited a Buschenschank tavern which is an informal sit-down in the vineyards where the owners serve regional produce.

-After all the hard work, SUSFERT co-ordinator from RTDS Group, Mikael Muegge, and the scientific co-ordinator from the Austrian Institute of Technology, Günter Brader, still manage to share a laugh which is what cements good working relationships between project partners.
+After all the hard work, SUSFERT co-ordinator from RTDS Group, Mikael Muegge, and the scientific co-ordinator from the Austrian Institute of Technology, Günter Brader, share a laugh which is what cements good working relationships between project partners.

 10th Consortium Meeting